gnuheidix/dicomux/README.md

 Thomas Heidrich created the logo of Dicomux by deriving from <a href="http://commons.wikimedia.org/wiki/File:Linia_izoelektryczna_EKG.svg">Mrug's work</a>.
 The logo of Dicomux is licensed under the terms of <a href="http://creativecommons.org/licenses/by-sa/3.0/">CC-BY-SA 3.0</a>.

 ### Lauching
 Dicomux is a Java Application.
-You can download the latest release of Dicomux <a href="http://github.com/downloads/linustorvalds/dicomux/dicomux_version_0.1.jar">here</a>.
+You can download the <a href="https://github.com/downloads/gnuheidix/dicomux/dicomux_weekly_build.jar">latest release</a> of Dicomux.
 Please note that the usage of the latest <a href="http://java.com/de/download/installed.jsp?detect=jre&amp;try=1">Java Runtime Environment</a> is recommended.

 ### Logo
 <img src="https://github.com/gnuheidix/dicomux/raw/master/etc/images/logo_big.png" alt="Dicomux Logo" width="30%"/>